tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 ### Interactivity in PQC KEM and Diffie-Hellman (DH) Key Exchange

-PQ KEMs are interactive in nature becaue it involves back-and-forth communication to negotiate and establish the shared secret key and unlike Diffie-Hellman (DH) Key exchange (KEX) which provides non-interactive key exchange (NIKE) property.
+PQ KEMs are interactive in nature because it involves back-and-forth communication to negotiate and establish the shared secret key and unlike Diffie-Hellman (DH) Key exchange (KEX) which provides non-interactive key exchange (NIKE) property.
 NIKE is a cryptographic primitive which enables two parties, who know each others public keys, to agree on a symmetric shared key without requiring any interaction.
 The following figure illustrates a sample flow of DH.

 ~~~~~ aasvg